Qiskit/documentation/docs/api/qiskit/qiskit.transpiler.passes.VF2Layout.md

 <span id="qiskit.transpiler.passes.VF2Layout" />

-`qiskit.transpiler.passes.VF2Layout(*args, **kwargs)`
+`qiskit.transpiler.passes.VF2Layout(*args, **kwargs)`[GitHub](https://github.com/qiskit/qiskit/tree/stable/0.45/qiskit/transpiler/passes/layout/vf2_layout.py "view source code")

 Bases: [`AnalysisPass`](qiskit.transpiler.AnalysisPass "qiskit.transpiler.basepasses.AnalysisPass")

-A pass for choosing a Layout of a circuit onto a Coupling graph, as a a subgraph isomorphism problem, solved by VF2++.
+A pass for choosing a Layout of a circuit onto a Coupling graph, as a subgraph isomorphism problem, solved by VF2++.

 If a solution is found that means there is a “perfect layout” and that no further swap mapping or routing is needed.
 If a solution is found the layout will be set in the property set as `property_set['layout']`.
 However, if no solution is found, no `property_set['layout']` is set.
 The stopping reason is set in `property_set['VF2Layout_stop_reason']` in all the cases and will be one of the values enumerated in `VF2LayoutStopReason` which has the following values: